petermsiegel/pmsLibrary/src/∆F_Help.md

 ```

 ```
-⍝  Here we place boxes around key code fields using the shortcut `B (box).
+⍝  Here we place boxes around key Code fields using the shortcut `B (box).
    ∆F'`⋄The temperature is {`B "I2" $ C}`⋄°C or {`B "F5.1" $ 32+9×C÷5}`⋄°F'
                    ┌──┐      ┌─────┐
 The temperature is │11│°C or │ 51.8│°F